Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Observations and data analysis

-For a uniform, circular source the corresponding upper limit depends on the assumed source radius since the background expectation is proportional to the area.
-We computed such upper limits for three possible apertures: a radius of 0.5 arcmin (point-like source) and extended sources with radii of 3 and 6 arcmin, respectively.
+For a uniform, circular source, the corresponding upper limit depends on the assumed source radius because the background expectation is proportional to the area.
+We computed such upper limits for three possible apertures: a radius of 0.5 arcmin (point-like source) and extended sources with radii of 3 and 6 arcmin, respectively, which was the maximum possible radius considering the relatively small FoV of the EPIC camera and that the \emph{XMM-Newton} observation is not centered at the position of the UHE source.
 The estimated $2\sigma$ upper limits on the allowed number of counts and count rates are given in Table \ref{tab:xmm_uls}.